harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 ### How are the statistics on the Continuous Delivery overview page calculated?

-The [Continous Delivery overview page](/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments#overview-and-services-dashboards) displays statistics for deployments and services that can sometimes seem unreasonable or incorrect.
+The [Continuous Delivery overview page](/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments#overview-and-services-dashboards) displays statistics for deployments and services that can sometimes seem unreasonable or incorrect.
 However, these numbers are correct and are generally caused by the time frame that the statistic is measured over.

 For example, say that we have a statistic `failure rate` that is measured over 30 days.
 Then we collect the following data: